Chuxuann/programming/README.md

-Certainly!
-Here's a README file for the provided code:

----

 # Attraction Voting System

 This is a web application designed to allow users to vote for attractions, view their voting history, submit new attractions, and analyze voting data.
 The application is built using Flask, a Python web framework.